-These characters are an amalgamation of what it means to be a loser and you could argue that them being a loser makes them a loser which adds into the feel of it but what about a loser character who has a friend and a life who would for all intents and purpose would just be an average guy.
+These characters are an amalgamation of what it means to be a loser and you could argue that them being a loser makes them a loser which adds into the feel of it but what about a loser character who has a friend and lives a life Tomoko dreams about having, you know the average experience.

 I’ve noticed this in the play Be More Chill (A story about a boy trying to score with a girl so he injects a super computer (SQUIP) into his brain to help him and then it all goes wrong as expected) where the hero of the story Jeremy considers himself a loser despite having a friend and a social life, (I don’t care what he say’s having someone to play video games with in the basement sounds like a life to me) but for me at least I view him as a loser because he see’s himself that way.
-This character is still in school with him being on the lower standing in the school hierarchy despite having friends and a social life, during the begging of the play his friend Michael saying that it’s no better time to be a loser although with a happy tone making fun of there respective status.
+During the beginning of the play his friend Michael saying that it’s no better time to be a loser although with a happy tone making fun of there respective status.
 The SQUIP in his head digs into his fears and brings out what he’s hiding from himself that he is a loser and at the beginning of the play we get the feeling he is a loser because of his discontent with life.

 You may disagree with me on this and say that a character must hit a certain amount of milestones to be a loser and gives of that feeling as I earlier described but with the for mentioned of Jeremy and despite having a friend and a life with him still views himself as a loser.
 While on the other hand a man who has no job, no financial stability, no lover and while he has friends is for all tense and purposes a loser but he doesn’t come off that way.